DOH-KGC0303/rsv/README.md

 ## Data Sources and Inputs

+This build pulls all RSV sequences from GenBank when running the ingest pipeline.

-Input metadata and sequences for RSV-A and RSV-B are available via <https://data.nextstrain.org>
+Input metadata and sequences for RSV-A and RSV-B are also available via <https://data.nextstrain.org>

 - [RSV-A sequences](https://data.nextstrain.org/files/workflows/rsv/a/sequences.fasta.xz)
 - [RSV-A metadata](https://data.nextstrain.org/files/workflows/rsv/a/metadata.tsv.gz)